praj441/Bin-Picking-CAS-GCS/CNN_src/README.md

-# This directory contains the source code for **training and testing** our category-agnostic **instance segmentation model with grasp-confidence scores (GCS).
+# Source code for training and testing our CNN

 # 🏗️ Segmentation and GCS head implementation in Mask-RCNN head